vippsas/vipps-developers/test-environment.md

 The iOS test app is available for everyone in Apple TestFlight.
 You do _not_ need an invitation or an activation code.

+**Please note:** You only need to log in with your test user, not register.

 1. Open the
    [TestFlight](https://testflight.apple.com/join/hTAYrwea)
    link on your iOS phone (it will not work on macOS, and you cannot search for Vipps in TestFlight)